danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage new expense report filled](../images/active-storage-new-expense-report-filled.png "active storage new expense report filled")

+TODO: Explain that's the native file picker as a result of `file_field` form helper, clicking "Choose File" launches a file selection dialog on the user's computer.

 Submitting the form will pause on the `debugger` breakpoint in the `ExpenseReportsController#create` method, just after the model has been successfully saved.
 You should see something like the following in the terminal where the Rails server was started:

 ![active storage debug create success](../images/active-storage-debug-create-success.png "active storage debug create success")